KyleM157/jettywatch/index.markdown

 | 17:15  | L      |          0.26 |
 | 23:37  | H      |          4.29 |

 Another Nor'easter is expected to pass through our region 11/09-11/10 setting up surf for Monday 11/10.
 Too far out at this point for details, but I'd expect another wind switch setup with powerful offshore wind and quickly dropping surf.
+Models have trended down this week, but it still looks doable early AM on the lower tide.

 Notes: Far out; check back later.

+## Forecast Note

+We have a lot of weather moving around, but nothing that's aligned well with our swell window, unfortunately.
+Primarily, we're seeing areas of low pressure stay too far north, setting up swell with a southwest direction that misses our area and is too low period to wrap in.
+Until that pattern changes, don't expect any large surf.
+The upside is we'll see a few short lived smaller swell events that will at least be grovelable/longboardable in the mean time.